writetome51/open-array-content/README.md

 ## Properties
 ```
-data : any[] (read-writable) // the actual array
+data : any[]  // the actual array

-length : number (read-writable) // length of this.data
+length : number // length of this.data

 isEmpty : boolean (read-only)

 notEmpty : boolean (read-only)

 copy : this (read-only)
     // a copy of the instance, containing an independent copy of this.data
     // that can be manipulated separately.

 className : string (read-only)
 ```

 ## Methods

-NOTICE:  For all the methods below, any parameter called 'value' cannot be an object,
+NOTICE:  For all the methods below, any parameter called `value` cannot be an object,
-and any parameter called 'values' cannot contain an object.
+and any parameter called `values` cannot contain an object.
 This does not include arrays.
 Arrays are OK, as long as they don't contain objects.

 ```